-Christian Adams Biography
+Christian Adams: Biography highlights

 Christian Adams is one of Britain’s leading and multi-award winning political cartoonists, currently working for the London Evening Standard as its political cartoonist.